4) Huawei Mate 10 Pro Camera and the Camera App

 To be honest, I really don’t see much benefit of two cameras if they are implemented the way Huawei implemented them on the Mate 10 Pro.
 While the second camera is supposedly used to enhance detail and do other computational stuff like simulated bokeh, as you will see further on in this review, those features didn’t work nearly as well as I expected.
 Huawei later released the P20 Pro, which not only has a much larger image sensor, but also has three cameras (one of which is a dedicated telephoto lens) – now that’s something that I’m anxious about trying out.

 One more issue that I found with the Huawei Mate 10 Pro, is the potential problem with strange-looking grid artifacts occasionally showing up in images.
 I have only seen it a few times in images, but the problem is very noticeable.
-Take a look at the below two images.
-The “before” image doesn’t have any grids, while the “after” image does:
+Take a look at the below image:

-Look closely at the sky of the “After” image and you will see a grid.
+Look closely at the sky, and you will see a grid.
 It is not super noticeable, but it is definitely there, especially in the full-size version.
-Both of these images were taken just seconds apart, with only one of them showing the weird-looking grids in the JPEG image (both were shot in JPEG).
 At first, I thought that perhaps it is a reflection of microlenses in front of the sensor, but then I wasn’t shooting against anything bright in the first place.
 I have no idea where these grids came from, but I did notice them on a few images.

 Lastly, I would like to point out that the Huawei does sometimes apply pretty intense saturation to make images look very colorful.
 Personally, I like my images to look a bit more neutral and less saturated, and if I want to push it any further, I can always add more colors in post.
 But if you like that vivid look in your images, you might like the straight of the camera JPEGs.